releaunifreiburg/releaunifreiburg.github.io/about.markdown

 permalink: /about/
 ---

-REpresentation LEArning Lab is research group at University of Freiburg founded in 2020 by JProf.
+REpresentation LEArning Lab is a research group at University of Freiburg founded in 2020 by JProf.
 Josif Grabocka.